temporalio/documentation/docs/filter-workflows.md

 ---
-id: filter-workflows
+id: filter-Workflows
 title: Filter Workflows
 ---

-Temporal supports creating workflows with customized key-value pairs, updating the information within the workflow code, and then listing/searching workflows with a SQL-like query.
-For example, you can create workflows with keys `city` and `age`, then search all workflows with `city = seattle and age > 22`.
+Temporal supports creating Workflows with customized key-value pairs, updating the information within the Workflow code, and then listing/searching Workflows with a SQL-like query.
+For example, you can create Workflows with keys `city` and `age`, then search all Workflows with `city = seattle and age > 22`.

-Also note that normal workflow properties like start time and workflow type can be queried as well.
-For example, the following query could be specified when [listing workflows from the CLI](/docs/tctl/#list-closed-or-open-workflow-executions) or using the list APIs ([Go](https://pkg.go.dev/go.temporal.io/sdk/client#Client))
+Also note that normal Workflow properties like start time and Workflow type can be queried as well.
+For example, the following query could be specified when [listing Workflows from the CLI](/docs/tctl/#list-closed-or-open-workflow-executions) or using the list APIs ([Go](https://pkg.go.dev/go.temporal.io/sdk/client#Client))

 ```sql
 WorkflowType = "main.Workflow" and Status != 0 and (StartTime > "2019-06-07T16:46:34-08:00" or CloseTime > "2019-06-07T16:46:34-08:00" order by StartTime desc)